Greg Papa

 Gregory Charles Papa (born October 10, 1962) is an American sportscaster, currently employed as the radio play-by-play announcer for the San Francisco 49ers.
-He has also broadcast for the Indiana Pacers, Golden State Warriors, Oakland Athletics, San Antonio Spurs, Oakland Raiders and San Francisco Giants during his career.
+He has also broadcast for the Indiana Pacers, Golden State Warriors, Oakland Athletics, San Antonio Spurs, Oakland Raiders, and San Francisco Giants during his career.

 He is best known as the radio play-by-play caller for the Raiders and the host of Chronicle Live on NBC Sports Bay Area.
 He, Garry St. Jean, and Kelenna Azubuike used to do the in-studio analysis for all the Golden State Warriors regular season games on NBC Sports Bay Area.
 He is the younger brother of deceased Philadelphia sportscaster Gary Papa.
 Papa is a three-time California Sportscaster of the Year Award winner.

-He also currently cohosts a radio program with Greg Silver weekdays from 10am-2pm on KNBR.

 Career highlights

 Papa graduated from Syracuse University's S. I. Newhouse School of Public Communications in 1984.
 While at Syracuse, he was the sports director and a play-by-play announcer for Syracuse Orange sports at WAER-FM.
 He was in the same 1984 Newhouse class as Sean McDonough and Tony Caridi.

 Papa was a member of the Indiana Pacers' television and radio broadcasting team from 1984 to 1986.
 Then, he moved west and from 1986 to 1997, he was the radio announcer for the Golden State Warriors (including the famous "Sleepy Floyd Game," where Warrior Sleepy Floyd scored 51 points against the Lakers in a playoff game).
 From 1997 to 2000, Papa became the lead announcer on the San Antonio Spurs' telecasts.
 During this span, he was also the television play-by-play announcer for the Oakland Athletics with Ray Fosse from 1991 to 2003.